Periodical Cicadas

 Why are They Called Pharaoh Calls?

 A periodical cicada’s high-pitched mating call sounds like the onomatopoeia weeeee-whoa or pha…..raoh, pha…..raoh in repetition.
 It is a droning sound that drops off sharply.
 I was able to capture these sounds up close.
-They’re fascinatingly creepy to hear at this distance.
+They’re fascinating to hear at this short distance.

 Behind the Scenes